molecule/molecule.github.io/index.md

 newsfeed:
     -
+        content: Excited for my AR/VR class and my Questioning New Media class this semester!
+        date: 29 Aug 2018
+    -
         content: This summer has been a bit of a struggle, health-wise.
 Still working on lots of projects but having a tough time because I spend so much time recovering from migraines.
         date: 10 Aug 2018
     -